1961 Nebraska Cornhuskers football team: Oklahoma

 The final game of the season was a tale of two different games.
 The first half was a 14–0 Nebraska domination as the struggling Sooners looked like they would fall to the Cornhuskers for the third straight game in the series.
 Oklahoma Head Coach Bud Wilkinson apparently made an effective plea during the halftime break, as the Sooners emerged a changed team for the second half.
 All Nebraska offense was stymied from that point on, as Oklahoma tallied 21 straight to come back and salvage their season at 5–5.
 The Oklahoma comeback helped them recover the lead in the series at 19–18–3, a lead that they would never relinquish.

-After the season

-In five seasons as the head coach of the Nebraska football program, Bill Jennings compiled a 15–34–1 record, including an 8–24 record in the conference (4–14 as the Big Seven, 4–10 as the Big 8).
-After the season, the University of Nebraska replaced Jennings with Bob Devaney, who had been successful at Wyoming, going 35–10–5 in Laramie.
-Devaney would go on to a great career as the head coach, as he helped to transform Nebraska from a losing football program into one of the most successful programs in college football history.
-The 3–6–1 season of 1961 would also be the last time the Cornhuskers ended the season with a losing record during the 20th century.
-Nebraska would not finish below .500 until the 2004 season.